Jayeshuttam/Flickr_Music/README.md

 <img src="https://user-images.githubusercontent.com/38659267/115761350-425d2f80-a370-11eb-9c14-c835be83f579.png" width="300" height="500">

-i have created the logo from free website https://logomakr.com/
+I have created the logo from free website https://logomakr.com/

-LoginActivity:
+<h2>LoginActivity:</h2>
 Called by Splash Screen.
 It checks for the user is already in database or not if login is successfull,it will redirect activity to Mainactivity.java It also has keep me signed in button which saves the user email and password and will login automatically whenever user opens the app until user himself logout  from the app.